-In the prevention of accidents and fire the academy will not accept gifts or second-hand electrical appliances, or bring in their own appliances from home, unless a competent person has tested the equipment and records provided of the test (PAT).
+In order to reduce the risk of electrical accidents and fire, the academy will not accept gifts or second-hand electrical appliances and individuals must not bring in their own appliances from home, unless a competent person has tested the equipment and records of the test (PAT) are provided.

-6 First Aid
+6. First Aid